 To use this package, put the following dependency into your project's dependencies section:

-- automatic parallelization of tasks where possible for example reading and writing BAM files
+- Automatic parallelization of tasks where possible

-- reducing the GC overhead by avoiding unnecessary memory allocations
+- Avoiding unnecessary memory allocations

 DFLAGS = -wi -I. -IBioD -g